b1tw0rker/linux/RapidReset.md

-# Angreifer nutzen Lücke im HTTP/2-Protokoll aus
+# Attackers exploit HTTP/2 protocol vulnerability

 What is the Rapid Reset Gap?